xela-engineer/xela-engineer/README.md

-- 👋 Hi, I’m @alexshinningsun
+Hi, I am Alex.
+I am a Cloud Engineer and I am also interested in DevSecOps/SRE.
+DevOps engineering just like a bridge architect who build a safe, secure and fascinating linker between important components. 🌱 I’m currently learning DevOps tools.
+E.G. Ansible. 💞️I’m looking to collaborate on any kind of company.

+## 👀 My values

+- Passion

-- 👀 I’m interested in ...
+- Thinking in Multiple Perspectives

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- Willingness to Learn
+---

 - 📫 How to reach me ...

 <!---